caporalCoder/caporalCoder/README.md

 # Hi there 👋, I'm Foromo Daniel Soromou

 ⚡ **Engineer at heart.
 Hacker by spirit.
 Dreamer of futures.**
-I build software that touches **billions of people every day** — from the platforms almost every adult on Earth uses,
+I build software that touches **billions of people every day**, from the platforms almost every adult on Earth uses,
 to contributing to **Nobel Prize–recognized breakthroughs in AI and science**.

 ### 🪖 Aka *caporalcoder*
-> *“A caporal is always learning — never done, never static.
+> *“A caporal is always learning, never done, never static.
 That’s how I code, that’s how I live.”*

 I go by **caporalcoder** in the dev world:
 - Always on the **frontlines of knowledge**, picking up new tools and frameworks like a soldier sharpening skills.